Police Department

 Facilities Planning and Management Lockshop will process all key requests, transfers, replacements and returns for GPR buildings.
 Occupants of PR buildings will contact the office of the Executive Director of Auxiliary Services for specific instructions.

-• Key Request Form - Downloadable at http://www.uww.edu/adminaffairs/fpm/forms
+• Key Request Form

 Requests for keys are submitted in writing on a KEY REQUEST FORM.
 Forms may be obtained from the Building Supervisor, Departmental office or FP&M Lockshop.
 After the form has been completed and appropriate signatures of authorization obtained, it is sent to the Facilities Planning and Management Lockshop for final approval and key issuance.

-• Key Return Form - Downloadable at http://www.uww.edu/adminaffairs/fpm/forms
+• Key Return Form

-Return of University keys is documented by filling out a KEY RETURN FORM. employees transfering departments, moving to new office/work spaces or leaving the University will record keys returned and sign form.
+Return of University keys is documented by filling out a KEY RETURN FORM. employees transferring departments, moving to new office/work spaces or leaving the University will record keys returned and sign form.
 Transaction will be verified by the Building Supervisor or designee.
 Keys and form will be sent to FP&M Lockshop for verification of records and restocking.

-• Key Transfers - With prior verbal approval of the FP&M Lockshop, keys may be transfered from one employee to another if both RETURN and REQUEST forms are completed and mailed together to FP&M Lockshop.
+• Key Transfers - With prior verbal approval of the FP&M Lockshop, keys may be transferred from one employee to another if both RETURN and REQUEST forms are completed and mailed together to FP&M Lockshop.
 Authorized signatures on forms are required, as well as name and phone number of Contact Person who will be handling the actual transaction.

 Record Keeping